EVERYTHING TO KNOW ABOUT NRAS

 For more background info go to NRAS Australia

-NRAS offers investors a substantial annual tax-free incentive.
+NRAS continues to offer investors a substantial annual tax-free incentive.

 The NRAS Incentive is a funding stream not available to standard residential property investors.
-The annual income-tax free incentive is currently $11,192 (2018-19) per dwelling, and is indexed each year to the rental component of the CPI - for a period of ten years.
+The annual income-tax free incentive for 2019-20 is currently $11,248 (and 9 cents!) per dwelling, and is indexed each year to the rental component of the CPI - for a period of ten years.

-The NRAS program (National Rental Affordability Scheme) is designed to stimulate the building of rental homes in growth areas to satisfy a high demand for reasonably priced rental property by middle income Australian families.
+The NRAS initiative (National Rental Affordability Scheme) was first delivered in 2008/9 to stimulate the building of rental homes in growth areas to satisfy a high demand for reasonably priced rental property by middle income Australian families.

 Residential property is a cornerstone of wealth creation in Australia.

-The Government has created this substantial annual tax-free opportunity to incentivise the building of new rental properties.
-Properties with a better return on investment by providing a tax free rebate of $11,192 (2018-19 Indexed by Rental CPI) per annum for a period of ten years.
-Making this asset class a strong, robust and reliable part of a well structured wealth creation plan.
+The Government created this substantial annual tax-free opportunity back in 2008 to incentivise the building of new rental properties.
+Properties in the NRAS deliver a greater rental return on investment, as the NRAS provides a tax free rebate of $11,248 and 9 cents (2019-20 Indexed by Rental CPI) per annum for a period of ten years.
+NRAS as an 'asset class' is a strong, robust and reliable part of a well structured wealth creation plan.

 Vacancy risk is negligible